Enhancing Email Spoofing Detection: Techniques for Robust Email Security

 Advanced Detection Techniques: Beyond Traditional Protocols

 Is your email really from who it says it is?
+(How has a scam email seemingly been sent from my own ...)
 Traditional protocols are a great start, but sophisticated spoofing attacks require more advanced techniques.
 Let's explore how to enhance your email security beyond SPF, DKIM, and DMARC.

 Email Security Gateways (SEGs) act as a powerful barrier against advanced email threats.
 These systems offer advanced email filtering and threat detection capabilities.